Shuchong-LI/scenarios/linux/challenge-delete-and-move-files/step3.md

 # Challenge 3: Move Files

-In this challenge, we will be using the `mv` command, which is used to move files or directories in a Linux system.
+In this challenge, we will use the `mv` command, which is used to move files or directories in a Linux system.

-The folder `challenge 3` was created on Desktop.
+The folder `challenge3` was created on Desktop.
 It contains a file named `mytextfile.txt`.
 We will move this file to the current directory using the `mv` command.

 ## TODO